Custom Configurations

 resourcesdirectory.- versionKey

 An optional key that identifies the configuration version value used by BoostedYAML to determine whether the file should be updated.
+Auto-update is enabled if a version key is provided, which will automatically update the file to the latest version without requiring a manual call to

-config.yml, this isfile-version.
+config.yml, this isfile-version.- useDefaults

 Optional Configurations